mounikamalineni26/feedback-portal/README.md

 ### 👨‍🏫 For HODs (Admins):
 - ✅ Login with secure credentials
 - ✅ View all feedback submitted by students
-- ✅ Delete irrelevant or duplicate feedback
-- ✅ Use feedback to improve academic or administrative processes
+- ✅ Use feedback insights to improve academic or administrative processes

 ---